First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Introduction

 Analogously to the Jupiter system, interaction between the stellar magnetic field and an orbiting planet or plasma torus can drive radio emission \cite[see reviews by][]{Callingham2024,Murphy2025}.
 Observations at 340 MHz are valuable for their sensitivity to these bodies at distances from the star not covered by other frequencies \citep{Dulk1985}.
-Whereas GHz-frequency emission is mainly tied to the stellar disk and its small-scale magnetic loops, 340 MHz corresponds to the further-out large-scale magnetic field and the outer part of larger small-scale loops \citep[see, e.g.,][]{VilladsenHallinan2019}.
-This is in contrast to even lower frequencies, which probe the large-scale magnetic field at even greater distances from the stellar disk \citep{Vedantham2020}.
-Our 340~MHz observations help fill the ``gap'' between the stellar surface and distances probed at lower frequencies; if we are blind at this frequency, we may overlook a disk or planet interacting with the large-scale magnetic field.
+Whereas GHz-frequency emission is mainly tied to the low stellar corona and its small-scale magnetic loops, 340 MHz corresponds to the further-out large-scale magnetic field at up to about 2 stellar radii \citep[see Section~\ref{ssec:eicancri_vlite} and, e.g.,][]{VilladsenHallinan2019}.
+This is in contrast to even lower frequencies, which probe the large-scale magnetic field at even greater radial distances \citep[$>2~R_*$ at 150 MHz;][]{Vedantham2020}.
+Our 340~MHz observations help fill the ``gap'' between the stellar surface and distances probed at lower frequencies; if we are blind at this frequency, we may overlook a type of radio burst specific to this frequency range, since different frequencies probe different distances from the stellar surface and different magnetic phenomena \citep{Bastian1998}.
 Such detections are key to holistically characterizing the system, with the potential to measure an exoplanetary magnetic field for the first time.

 Probing new frequencies can also reveal the diversity of stellar radio burst types and help build towards a classification scheme that includes space weather events; many solar radio bursts are narrow-band, with different burst types dominating at different frequency ranges \citep{Bastian1998}. \cite{VilladsenHallinan2019} describe that it is possible to detect Type II or Type III bursts at 340~MHz.
 These are tied to solar coronal mass ejections (CMEs) or flares in the Sun \citep{Vrsnak2008}.
 In other stars, we expect similar emission corresponding to eruptive events propagating through the stellar plasma. \cite{Zic2020} and \cite{Mohan2024} also describe a mechanism for CMEs to present in low-mass stars as Type IV bursts.
 In other stars, we expect similar emission corresponding to eruptive events propagating through the stellar plasma; the first such stellar Type II candidate was recently observed by \cite{Callingham2025} at 120–165 MHz. \cite{Zic2020} and \cite{Mohan2024} also present sub-GHz observations of stellar Type IV bursts, which in the Sun are well-correlated with post-eruptive coronal reconfiguration.
 These results motivate continued searches at low and intermediate MHz frequencies to detect additional scarce signatures of CMEs.